 Unlike RGGI, which covers only the power sector, California’s cap-and-trade program covers virtually the entire state economy.
 It was the first multi-sector cap-and-trade program in North America.
-The greenhouse gas emissions cap set under the program will decrease about 3 percent annually to help the state achieve its legislated goal to reduce emissions to 1990 levels by 2020.
+The greenhouse gas emissions cap set under the program declined by 3 percent annually from 2015 to 2020 to help the state achieve its legislated goal to reduce emissions to 1990 levels by 2020.
 After that, under a state law enacted in 2017, the cap will be further reduced to help achieve an additional 40 percent reduction in state emissions by 2030.
-The program is linked with similar programs in the Canadian province of Québec and (soon) Ontario.
+The program is linked with a similar program in the Canadian province of Québec.

 In May 2021, Governor Jay Inslee signed the Climate Commitment Act, which creates and implements a cap-and-invest program by limiting emissions from covered entities, distributing allowances, and establishing a climate investment account for revenues from allowances.
 Washington is now the second state to implement a multisectoral cap-and-trade program.